PjoterC/btp_api/README.md

 To use the server application, simply enter `go build server.go` and then run the created executable.
 Provided the database is running, the server should create the initial table for wallets, with the starting wallet as specified by the task requirements.

 Both server and database are running on localhost, database on port 5432, while server on port 8080.
+Ports can be changed in docker-compose and .env file.

 ## Using the API